jaclu/tmux-menus/README.md

 ## Recent changes

-- Main menu - Public IP.
-It is simply echoed in the current pane, so that there is plenty of time to read and/or copy it.
+- Main menu, Public IP - It is simply echoed in the current pane, so that there is plenty of time to read and/or copy it.
 Just hit escape to get pane to resume normal operation.
 - Plugin inventory lists uninstalled plugins, and gives instructions howto uninstall not used plugins